johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

 hide_table_of_contents: false
 ---

 Bicep has had linting [since version 0.4.1](https://github.com/Azure/bicep/releases/tag/v0.4.1).
 It's a great way to ensure that your bicep files conform to best practices.
-Interestingly, when the linting feature first shipped, there wasn't an explicit lint command.
+Interestingly, when the linting feature first shipped, there wasn't an explicit lint command as part of the CLI.
 Instead, you had to run `bicep build` and it would run the linter as part of the build process.
 This was a little confusing as it was not obvious that the linter was running.

 As of [version 0.21.1](https://github.com/Azure/bicep/releases/tag/v0.21.1) there is a dedicated [`bicep lint`](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/linter) command.
-This is great as it makes it clear that you're running the linter.
+This is a nice step forwards; it allows you to explicitly lint your your code, rather than have it happen as a side effect of build.
 And it is useful if you want to run the linter as part of a CI/CD pipeline.
 What's more the `bicep lint` command is now available in the Azure CLI as well.
 You can run [`az bicep lint`](https://docs.microsoft.com/en-us/cli/azure/bicep?view=azure-cli-latest#az-bicep-lint) to lint your bicep files.

 In this post we'll look at how to run lint Bicep in Azure Pipelines and GitHub Actions, and surface the output in the UI.